itscodenation/flw1-giphy-20-21-starter/README.md

 ### Day 2 Goal 1: Display a gif to the screen

-- [ ] Use string interpolation to update the fetch request so the original gif URL is appended to the screen in the correct div
+- [ ] Update the fetch request so the original gif URL is appended to the screen in the correct div
+- [ ] Use string interpolation to get the gif image to display on the screen

 ### Day 2 Goal 2: Add a click handler so the API request can use inputted data